 - Instead of focusing on a wide top-of-funnel, think more strategically about targeting the right leads and accounts.
 By using predictive marketing tools and strategies like Account Based Marketing, you can have a more targeted approach to lead generation by honing in on your ideal customer profile.

-- Make sure you have a diverse program mix in your demand gen plans.
+- Make sure you have a diverse program mix in your inbound marketing plans.
 You should be engaging in both organic and paid campaigns to drive traffic to your website to generate leads.
-Think about audience building and lead generation on social media, and consider engaging in paid programs like paid email sends, content syndication, paid webinars, and more to drive leads into your funnel.
+Think about audience building and lead generation on social media, and consider engaging in paid programs like paid email marketing sends, content syndication, paid webinars, and more to drive leads into your funnel.

 Growth Hacker at Twitter Counter